MTSSamsioe/sanitas/README.md

 # Responsiveness
 ---

-- All pages are tested that they are responsive o all modern screens min width 375px
+- All pages are tested that they are responsive on all modern screens min width 320px
     - Home
     ![picture of home page mobile](media/home_mobile_top.png)
     ![picture of ](media/home_mobile_find_news.png)